-Not all lenders need BAS statements!
+Not all lenders require BAS statements!

 - Your ABN and GST must be registered for a minimum of 2 years.